Close

 Key Stage 4 - GCSE

-Exam Board: OCR for both Language and Literature.
+Exam Board: AQA for both Language and Literature

 Two separate grades will be awarded with the new numerical grading system (9-1).